andyclymer/Tilt-Typeface/README.md

 # Tilt-Typeface

 Tilt is a family of type inspired by the dimensional lettering found in storefront signage, designed by Andy Clymer.
-It’s comprised of three separate subfamilies of type, drawn in styles that you might find in a storefront —
+It’s comprised of three related subfamilies of type —

 - **Tilt Neon**, inspired by the twists and turns of neon signs,
 - **Tilt Prism**, taking from prismatic lettering cast or cut in a material), and,